owlbarn/tutorial/book/cgraph/README.md

 When offloading the computation to a GPU, we should avoid transmitting data back and forth between the host and the device memory, so eager evaluation is not ideal in this context because the performance will be throttled by copying.
 This is the gap between CPU computing and a language with eager evaluation.
 Computation graph essentially fills the gap between Owl and GPU computing simply because the laziness can be simulated now.

-From implementation perspective, we only need to write a new engine functor for GPU devices to evaluate a graph, all the others remain the same.
+From implementation perspective, we only need to write a new engine functor for GPU devices to evaluate a graph; all the others remain the same.
 I am currently working on the [OpenCL engine](https://github.com/owlbarn/owl/blob/master/src/opencl/compute/owl_computation_opencl_engine.ml).
 The amount of code for implementing OpenCL engine is surprisingly small, only around 700 ~ 900 LOC.
 Comparing to the [CPU engine](https://github.com/owlbarn/owl/blob/master/src/base/compute/owl_computation_cpu_engine.ml), the OpenCL engine maintains the memory allocated on both host and device for each node, copying only happens whenever it is necessary, the allocated memory on the device is reused as much as possible.

 ## Summary

-The [complete functor stack](https://github.com/owlbarn/owl/tree/master/src/base/compute) of the computation graph has already been implemented, and it has been used internally in Owl to speed up many operations.
-However, to let other programmers take advantage of this power, I still need to do a lot of engineering work to wrap up a set of easy-to-use APIs.
+In this chapter, we have introduced the core Computation Graph module in Owl.
+We start with the general introduction of the computation graph in numerical computing and why we build that in Owl.
+Then we use several examples to demonstrate how the computation graph module is used in Owl.
+This is followed by the internal design of this module, most importantly the CGraph stack and its position in the Owl architecture.
+The computation graph creates a large optimisation space, and this chapter we present one of them in detail, which is to use the pebble game to optimise the memory allocation in Owl computation.

+The computation graph is a hot research topic, and there is still much we can do to improve Owl's performance based on this module.
-Even though it is very fast, the Neural Compiler still takes extra time to convert and optimise a graph.
+For example, the Neural Compiler still takes extra time to convert and optimise a graph.
 Both tasks can actually be moved into compilation phase using MetaOCaml, which will squeeze out some extra performance gain for us.

-Moreover, I leave it to the programmer to figure out whether the structure of a computation graph remains unchanged and can be converted into a static one.
-It is possible to let the compiler do the same job automatically by monitoring the graph construction process.

-This article only covers a very small part of Owl's architecture design.
-There is still a lot we need to learn before we can master this topic.